 This chicken recipe is a winner, hands down!
-The rich, flavorful marinade, combined with the smoky flavor from grilling, makes for an outstanding chicken dish.
+The rich, flavorful marinade and the smoky flavor from grilling make for an outstanding chicken dish.
 This one is guaranteed to WOW your family and friends alike!

 This recipe has been my “go-to” chicken recipe for years.
-Both my husband and my kids get excited when they find out I’m making teriyaki chicken for dinner.
-The marinade in this recipe is what makes the recipe so amazing!
+My husband and my kids get excited when they find out I’m making teriyaki chicken for dinner.
+The marinade in this recipe is what makes the recipe so unique!
 It is packed with so much flavor.
-The ingredients all work together to create a tangy, rich, yet smooth marinade that will make you reach for a second, third or even fourth piece of chicken!
-I actually have to double this recipe to feed the four of us because my family just devours this chicken.
+The ingredients all work together to create a tangy, rich, yet smooth marinade that will make you reach for a second, third, or even fourth piece of chicken!
+I usually have to double this recipe to feed the four of us because my family devours this chicken.
 And honestly, this chicken is great as leftovers the next day, cold or reheated.

-Like I mentioned above, this recipe is all about the marinade.
+As I mentioned above, this recipe is all about the marinade.
 So the longer you can marinate the chicken, the better.
 If you can, I would recommend marinating overnight.
-If that is not possible or you simply forget to do it ahead of time, like me, 4 to 6 hours of marinating will still yield amazing results.
+If that is not possible or you forget to do it ahead of time, like me, 4 to 6 hours of marinating will still yield amazing results.

 I prefer thighs for this recipe.
-They are just a juicier cut of chicken and they grill really nice.
+They are just a juicier cut of chicken, and they grill nicely.
 Start by trimming off as much fat as you can.

 Preparing the Marinade:

 - Hoisin sauce is a condiment based on fermented soybean paste with other flavors and spices.
 It adds an Asian flavor to dishes, combining sweet, tangy, and spicy elements.
-Hoisin is dark in color, with a thick consistency.
-It has a very strong salty and slightly sweet flavor.
-Hoisin sauce does taste a bit like an American-style barbecue sauce, but saltier, richer, less sweet, and has a flavor all its own.
-It is key in this marinade and should not be left out.
+It is critical in this marinade and should not be left out.
 If you’ve never tried it, trust me, it’s amazing!

 - Any ketchup and or soy sauce that you prefer is fine.